-Watching James Cook sprint to the line and secure his world Championship title is the stuff of Hollywood.
+Watching James Cooke sprint to the line and secure his world Championship title is the stuff of Hollywood.
 It’s the sort of sporting cliff-hanger that has the ability to captivate fans and non-fans alike.
 The apparent inevitability of the result, Valentin Prades’ premature celebration and James’ crazy, almost superhuman, dash to the line fulfil all the critical tropes of a blockbuster ‘turnaround’ movie.
 In fact, before you read on I recommend watching it for yourself (we’ve inserted the clip below).
 Even knowing the result it will draw you in, as only an iconic sporting moment can.

 The story line becomes even more fascinating when you realise that this is an athlete who tells me that he was, “pasted, destroyed in the fencing at Rio” and saw his own and his nations hopes dashed somewhere near sands of Copacabana beach in 2016.

 James was one of the U.K.’s major medal hopes for that Olympics.
 Already World number one and back to back World Cup winner, a feat never before achieved, he was ‘nailed on’for a medal.
 Except things didn’t go to script.
 He performed so badly that to this day he still cannot recollect key moments.
 Perhaps he just doesn’t want to.
 The one thing he does remember vividly is that he walked away from those games thinking, “I never want to be that athlete again”.